0x4447/0x4447_product_s3_drive_private/README.md

 awk '{FS = "[\t]+"; print "aws s3api delete-object --bucket BUCKET_NAME --key \42"$3"\42 --version-id "$5";"}' >> undelete_script.sh
 ```

 Once the CLI finishes working, you'll end up with the `undelete_script.sh` file, which will contain in each line a separated action to remove the `delete` flag from the S3 object.
-Make sure to review this file, and then set the it to be executable `chmod +x undelete_script.sh`.
+Make sure to review this file, and then set the it to be executable `chmod +x undelete_script.sh` and run it.

 # How to work with this project